vircadia/vircadia-docs-sphinx/docs/source/create/avatars/create-avatars.rst

 Package Your Avatar
 ---------------------------

 Once you've created your avatar, you need to create an FST file to accompany your FBX model.
 This process is called *packaging your avatar*.
-Once you've packaged your avatar, you need to `host it in the cloud <../host-avatar>`_ or on our Marketplace before using it in High Fidelity.
+Once you've packaged your avatar, you need to :doc:`host it <host-avatar>` in the cloud or on our Marketplace before using it in High Fidelity.

 We've created the **Avatar Packager** to create an FST file for you.
 In addition, you can use the Avatar Packager to host your avatar on the Marketplace, edit an existing avatar package, and put it on.